Text-Based Personas for Simulating User Privacy Decisions: Discussion

 \subsubsection{Limitations}

 The evaluation of \name is subject to several limitations.
 First, the datasets exclusively cover adult populations in the US and UK.
 Expanding the geographical and cultural diversity of the validation datasets is necessary to fully assess representation.
-Second, the generated text schemas capture a temporal snapshot of a user’s attitudes; more work is needed to develop mechanisms that continuously calibrate and update text personas over time as user preferences drift.
-Finally, Finally, because running the iterative optimization across five large datasets incurs prohibitive API costs, our results are derived primarily from the Gemini model family (Gemini 3.0 Flash and Gemini 2.5 Flash-Lite).
+Second, the generated text schemas capture a temporal snapshot of a user's attitudes; more work is needed to develop mechanisms that continuously calibrate and update text personas over time as user preferences drift.
+Finally, because running the iterative optimization across five large datasets incurs prohibitive API costs (our evaluation consumed tens of billions of tokens), our results are derived primarily from the Gemini model family (Gemini 3.0 Flash and Gemini 2.5 Flash-Lite).
 However, concurrent work indicates that different frontier models perform similarly when simulating privacy behaviors~\cite{flemings2025, li2026llmagentssimulateenduser}.